And How Custom Solutions Can Help

 What’s important to note, is that each platform hosts its own set of benefits and risks and offers its own set of limitations.
 When thinking about data management, it’s important to consider all of the data you will need to gather and how that data will be used by both physicians and patients.
 Recognizing the type of data you need will set the foundation for a strong technology roadmap.

-The StratorSoft team worked with a Colorado-based healthcare provider that needed to gather and store very specific patient data.
-We developed a custom solution that utilized image processing, object detection, pdf processing, data mining, and HL7 and XML parsing.
-This solution allowed our client to gather and store patient data in a way that complimented their unique workflows.
+One of AppIt's partner development companies worked with a Colorado-based healthcare provider that needed to gather and store very specific patient data.
+They developed a custom solution that utilized image processing, object detection, pdf processing, data mining, and HL7 and XML parsing.
+This solution allowed their client to gather and store patient data in a way that complimented their unique workflows.
 The solution also granted physicians easy and secure access to large amounts of patient data, allowing for better conversations between doctors and their patients.

 Automating reporting is one of the most common headaches our clients in healthcare (and other industries) face.
 They’re aware of the many benefits automation can provide such as optimizing operational efficiency, improving patient accountability, providing a competitive edge, and reducing risks and liabilities, however, the path to get there is not always clear or straightforward.